codecat/Nin/Readme.md

 You can also just download a release from Github and include Nin from somewhere else if you prefer.

-If you plan on using Nin's routing system, make sure you create the necessary `.htaccess` file:
+Make sure you create the necessary `.htaccess` file to make sure the routing works:

 ```
 $ cp vendor/codecat/nin/.htaccess .